Just because you don't sleep directly on mattress pads doesn't mean they don't get dirty.

 If machine drying is recommended, tumble dry on low heat only.
 High heat will damage the vinyl.
 Toss in a few dryer balls or tennis balls to help the pad dry more evenly.

 If air drying is recommended, hang the pad outside on a clothesline.
-If you do not have clothespins to fasten the pad to the clothesline, drape across the line with the vinyl side up.
+If you don't have clothespins to fasten the pad to the clothesline, drape across the line with the vinyl side facing up.
 Once that side is dry, drape the pad across the line with the cotton side up.